-Figure 5: Performance of the NCRF-AE model on different proportion of labeled and unlabeled data.
-The green line shows the results on only labeled data, and the red line on both labeled and unlabeled data.
-The difference between the red line and the green line are gradually vanishing.
+Table 4: Performance of NCRF-AE of different proportion of labeled and unlabeled data.
+The leftmost column shows the proportion of unlabeled (left) and labeled (right) data in the experients.
+Both the experimental results of only using labeled data and using both labeled and unlabeled data are included.

-The results of these experiments are demonstrated in Figure 5.
-As we speculated, we observed diminishing effectiveness when increasing the proportion of labeled data in training.
+The results of these experiments are demonstrated in Table 4.
+As we speculated, we observed diminishing effectiveness when increasing the proprtion of labeled data in training.